Computationally Efficient Collimator-Detector Response Compensation in High Energy SPECT using 1D Convolutions and Rotations: Materials and Methods

 \subsubsection{Patient Study}

 A patient receiving ${}^{225}$Ac-PSMA-617 therapy with an injected activity of 8~MBq was imaged 20.5 hours post injection (first cycle).
 SPECT data were acquired on a Discovery 670 Pro SPECT/CT (GE Healthcare, USA) with a high energy general purpose collimator.
-30 projections (15 per head) were acquired for 150~s using an identical photopeak window to the phantom acquisition, and 358.15~keV - 395.85~keV lower window.
-Since this GE scanner has a different CDR than the Siemens scanner used in prior examples, PSF data were regenerated in SIMIND using a high energy general purpose GE collimator and another 1D-R model was fit as before.
+30 projections (15 per head) were acquired for 150~s with energy windows given by Table \ref{tab:e_windows}.
+Since this GE scanner has a different CDR than the Siemens scanner used in prior examples, PSF data were regenerated in SIMIND using a high energy general purpose GE collimator and another 1DR-MC model was fit as before.
 In GE scanners, the hexagonal bores in the collimator are rotated by $90^{\circ}$ compared to the Siemens collimator, so the angles in $\Theta_t$ were adjusted to compensate for this.
-The acquired data were reconstructed using (i) standard Gaussian (ii) 2D and (iii) 1D-R PSF modeling using MLEM for up to 100 iterations.
-Reconstructed images were filtered using a Gaussian filter with a full width half max (FWHM) of $3~$cm.
-Two high uptake bone lesions were segmented on the 100th iteration reconstruction using 3D Slicer \cite{slicer}.
+The acquired data were reconstructed using 2DG, 2D-MC, and 1DR-MC PSF modeling and MLEM for up to 200 iterations.
 Three lesion ROIs were segmented by a physician on a pre-therapeutical PET image using the PET Edge+ tool of MIM v7.2.1 (MIM Software Inc., USA).
 A spherical ROI of diameter $10~$cm was placed in a low uptake region in the center of the patient so that the contrast, defined as the mean uptake ratio between the lesion ROIs and background ROI, could be obtained.
-The mean number of counts and contrast for each lesion ROI were then evaluated for each iteration of MLEM; before the statistics were computed, the $3~$cm FWHM Gaussian filter was applied to the image.
+The mean number of counts and contrast for each lesion ROI were then evaluated for each iteration of MLEM; in this case, before the statistics were computed for each iteration, a $3~$cm FWHM Gaussian filter was applied to the image.